zuplo/docs/docs/articles/dev-portal-auth0-auth.md

 ### 4/ Configure the Developer Portal

-Inside of the Zuplo Developer portal navigate to the <CodeEditorTabIcon />
+Inside of the Zuplo Developer portal navigate to the **Code Editor** tab and open the `dev-portal.json` file.
+You can
-**Code Editor** tab and open the `dev-portal.json` file.
-You can [edit the JSON manually](./dev-portal-json.md), but in this tutorial we will use the UI editor.
+[edit the JSON manually](./dev-portal-json.md), but in this tutorial we will use the UI editor.